weswwolf/webdev-project/README.md

 Visit the webpage at: https://weswwolf.github.io/
 Use the navbar to quickly move to a specific region on the page

+to play the pong game, you can adjust the settings in the options panel to turn off 'AI warfare' allowing you control over the left player with W and S.

 outside sources used (tutorials)
 ======================
 BOOTSTRAP